hannahilea/hannahilea.github.io/blog/ensembler/src.md

 Some of the many features include:

-- Set up multiple profiles, for folks who play multiple instruments at various levels;
+- Set up multiple profiles, for folks who play multiple instruments at various levels

-- Bookmark musicians you've enjoyed playing with in the past, to be notified of their current jam availability;
+- Bookmark musicians you've enjoyed playing with in the past, to be notified of their current jam availability

-- Assemble multi-player ensembles of any combination, by specifically searching to fill specific instruments or roles; e.g., a rock band with a vocalist, a piano quintet, etc.;
+- Assemble multi-player ensembles of any combination, by specifically searching to fill specific instruments or roles; e.g., a rock band with a vocalist, a piano quintet, etc.

-- Search based on specific instrument or for more generic musical properties, i.e., anyone with a concert Eb instrument for a specific book of duets, anyone who plays a rhythm instrument, anyone who plays an acoustic instrument, etc.;
+- Search based on specific instrument or for more generic musical properties, i.e., anyone with a concert Eb instrument for a specific book of duets, anyone who plays a rhythm instrument, anyone who plays an acoustic instrument, etc.

-- Restrict potential matches to those within your known sphere, e.g., only people with whom you have a mutual Ensembler in common or (for younger players) those who share a professional music teacher in common;
+- Restrict potential matches to those within your known sphere, e.g., only people with whom you have a mutual Ensembler in common or (for younger players) those who share a professional music teacher in common

-- Add matches to your pool of on-demand "Play ASAP" players, for when you have a sudden urge to play some music and want to broadcast that availability to pre-matched Ensemblers.
+- Add matches to your pool of on-demand "Play ASAP" players, for when you have a sudden urge to play some music and want to broadcast that availability to pre-matched Ensemblers

-- Live geographic updating, so that the pool of available players always matches your current location.
+- Live geographic updating, so that the pool of available players always matches your current location

 > "These days when I travel, I always bring my fiddle along---thanks to Ensembler, I'm always able to find someone to teach me a local favorite tune!"
 > </br></br>